caronc/apprise/README.md

 from apprise import AppriseAsset from apprise import PersistentStoreMode

-# Prepare a location the persistent storage can write to
+# Prepare a location the persistent storage can write it's cached content to.
-# This immediately assumes you wish to write in AUTO mode
+# By setting this path, this immediately assumes you wish to operate the
+# persistent storage in the operational 'auto' mode
 asset = AppriseAsset(storage_path="/path/to/save/data")

-# If you want to be more explicit and set more options, then
+# If you want to be more explicit and set more options, then you may do the
-# you may do the following
+# following
 asset = AppriseAsset(
     # Set our storage path directory (minimum requirement to enable it)
     storage_path="/path/to/save/data",